DCT

 - Case Identification: 1:25-cv-01941, E.D.
 Va., 11/03/2025

-- Core Dispute: Plaintiff alleges that Defendant’s vehicle telematics and fleet management products infringe seven patents related to wireless networking, including technologies for channel interference reduction, MIMO communications, packet generation, and vehicle data broadcasting.
+- Core Dispute: Plaintiff alleges that Defendant’s fleet management and telematics products infringe seven patents related to wireless communication protocols, channel interference management, and network-based vehicle tracking and messaging.

-- Key Procedural History: The complaint does not reference any prior litigation, Inter Partes Review (IPR) proceedings, or licensing history related to the asserted patents.
+- Key Procedural History: The complaint does not mention any prior litigation, Inter Partes Review (IPR) proceedings, or licensing history related to the asserted patents.

 Case Timeline